vicsamuel/vic-portfolio-2022/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a highly driven, results-focused engineer with experience in Information Technology as well as implementing database solutions.
+I am a highly driven, results-focused engineer with experience in Information Technology/Security, Software Implementation/Development, and Data Anaysis.
 I currently work at Huron Consulting in development of the back end of our Revenue Cycle tool.
-I am open to collaborations and positions in Data Science or Software Development.
+I am open to collaborations and positions in Data Analysis or Software Development.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.